joeblew99/gu/README.md

 ## Features
   - Dead Simple API.
+  - Ability to create custom attribute and styles builders.
   - Rendering from both front end and backend.
   - Flux like event dispatch system.